MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 # What are the Q# programming language and the Quantum Development Kit?

 Q# is Microsoft’s **open-source** programming language for developing and running quantum algorithms.
 It’s part of the Quantum Development Kit (QDK), an SDK which offers a set of tools that will assist you in the quantum software development process.
 The Quantum Development Kit provides:

-- A tool set integrated with leading development environments
-- Open-source resources
-- [Quantum libraries](xref:microsoft.quantum.libraries.overview) that let you create complex quantum operations
-- [Quantum simulators](xref:microsoft.quantum.machines.overview) to accurately run and test your programs
+- The Q# programming language and libraries
+- The IQ# kernel for running Q# on Jupyter Notebooks
+- APIs for Python and .NET languages (C#, F#, and VB.NET)
+- Extensions for Visual Studio Code and Visual Studio
+- Ability to submit Qiskit, Cirq, and provider-specific formatted applications to the Azure Quantum service

 With the Quantum Development Kit, you can build programs that run on quantum hardware or formulate problems that run on quantum-inspired solvers in [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview), an open cloud ecosystem with a diverse set of quantum solutions and technologies.
-The QDK offers support for Q#, Qiskit, and Cirq for quantum computing, so if you are already working in other development languages you can also run your circuits on Azure Quantum.
-It also provides access to optimization solvers for running optimization problems in the cloud.
+The QDK offers support for Q#, [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit), and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq) for quantum computing, so if you are already working in other development languages you can also run your circuits on Azure Quantum.

 > [!Tip]
 > **Free trial.** If you don’t have an Azure subscription, you can [create an Azure free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) (check out free Azure accounts [for students](https://azure.microsoft.com/free/students/)).
 With Azure you can create, deploy, and manage applications across multiple clouds, on-premises, and at the edge.
 You will get 200 USD Azure credit to use in other Azure services.

-Q# programs can run as standalone programs or be called from other programming environments.
 You can write, run, and test programs using the [online Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available in your Azure Quantum workspace, and from your [local computer](xref:microsoft.quantum.install-qdk.overview.standalone).
+QDK supports interoperability with classical languages such as Python, C# and F#.
+Therefore, Q# programs can run as standalone programs or be called from other host program.

 As a programming language, Q# draws familiar elements from Python, C#, and F#, and supports a basic procedural model for writing programs with loops, if/then statements, and common data types.
 It also introduces new quantum-specific data structures and operations.

-As an additional feature, the QDK supports integration with [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit) and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq), so quantum developers who are already working in these development languages can also run their programs on Azure Quantum.

 > [!Tip]
 > Get started with the Q# language:
 > - Run Q# in Azure portal (no installation required)
 >   - [Get started with Q# and an Azure Quantum notebook](xref:microsoft.quantum.get-started.notebooks)
 >
-> - Install and run Q# SDK locally
+> - Install and run QDK locally
 >   - [Set up a Q# and Python development environment](xref:microsoft.quantum.install-qdk.overview.python)
 >   - [Set up a standalone Q# development environment](xref:microsoft.quantum.install-qdk.overview.standalone)
 >